CyberHusky/School-Bell-Ubuntu-Raspberry-Python/README.md

 - Show current time;
 - Show time for nearest bell;
 - Play music on the chosen time (you could change time only in .py file, not in executable file);
-- Play music when you need - tap on button (default: sound.mp3);
+- Play music when you need – tap on button (default: sound.mp3);
 - Detecting air alert region in Ukraine and show it in GUI.
 - Play music when air alert is in your region (default: Air_alert.mp3, default region: Kyiv)

 Setup in source file:
-- You could setup time for bell in your school.
+- You could set up time for bell in your school.
 Program automatically should to adapts to your setup;
-- You could setup logo of your school;
+- You could set up logo of your school;
-- You could setup number of lessons;
+- You could set up a number of lessons;
-- You could setup your region for air alert.
+- You could set up your region for air alert.

 ![GitHub Logo](/program_gif.gif)

 ## Getting Started

-Preinstall next stuff (most of this lybraries are installed in Python 3.10):
+Preinstall next stuff (most of this libraries are installed in Python 3.10):
 ```
 sudo apt-get install python-gst-1.0 gstreamer1.0-plugins-good gstreamer1.0-plugins-ugly gstreamer1.0-tools
 ```

-For develop use next libraries (I recomended install with pip3 on Python 3.6 or above):
+For develop, use next libraries (I recommended install with pip3 on Python 3.6 or above):
 ```
 sudo apt-get install python3-tk tk-dev
 pip3 install --user pillow